tuchk4/rockey/packages/rockey-react/README.md

 <PrimaryButton>I'm PrimaryButton</PrimaryButton>
 ```

-There is the approach that helps to make more correct decision:
+There is the approach that helps to make more correct decision what approach use

 | Button   | raised | disabled  | success | warning | primary | ripple |
 | ---------|--------|-----------|---------|---------|---------|--------|